-"Reference treasury dealer" means each of Barclays Capital Inc., BofA Securities, Inc., Citigroup Global Markets Inc., Deutsche Bank Securities Inc., HSBC Securities (USA) Inc., Morgan Stanley & Co.
-LLC and a primary U.S. government securities dealer selected by each of Credit Agricole Securities (USA) Inc., MUFG Securities Americas Inc. and Standard Chartered Bank or their respective affiliates which are primary U.S. government securities dealers, and their respective successors, and three other primary U.S. government securities dealers selected by us, provided, however, that if any of the foregoing shall cease to be a primary U.S. government securities dealer in the United States (a "Primary Treasury Dealer"), we shall substitute therefor another Primary Treasury Dealer.
+"Quotation agent" means one of the reference treasury dealers appointed by us.
+"Reference treasury dealer" means each of Citigroup Global Markets Inc., Goldman, Sachs & Co. and Morgan Stanley & Co.
+LLC or their respective affiliates which are primary U.S. government securities dealers, and their respective successors, and three other primary U.S. government securities dealers selected by us, provided, however, that if any of the foregoing shall cease to be a primary U.S. government securities dealer in the United States (a "primary treasury dealer"), we shall substitute therefor another primary treasury dealer.